robified/react_mon_portfolio/README.md

-This is my unfinished portfolio done with React.
+This is my portfolio in the making done with React.